pa2si/erdkugel/README.md

 new:

-- v 1.5.1 logo in navbar corrected
+- v 1.6.0 linkedIn link in contact of erdkugel lab

   What's done: